FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/built-in-components/creditcardform.md

 # CreditCardForm
 The CreditCardForm widget allows users to enter their credit card details such as card number, expiry date, and CVV.

-You can use this widget when you want to accept payment via credit card while using the [Braintree payment](#) method.

 ## Adding CreditCardForm widget

 Here's an example of how you can add the CreditCardForm widget to your project: